symfony/symfony-docs/components/http_client.rst

 with HTTP/2 and with doing concurrent asynchronous streamed and multiplexed requests/responses.
-Even when doing regular synchronous calls, this design allows keeping connections to remote hosts open between requests, improving performance by saving repetitive DNS resolution, SSL negociation, etc.
+Even when doing regular synchronous calls, this design allows keeping connections to remote hosts open between requests, improving performance by saving repetitive DNS resolution, SSL negotiation, etc.
 To leverage all these design benefits, the cURL extension is needed.

 Enabling cURL Support